Interview with Noddy Watts.

 It is a lively celebration of a time when social mores began to change and the popular culture was swept with new freedoms and prosperity and the distinctive style of rock 'n 'roll music that was so challenging for previous generations to accept.
 So basically a whole lot of fun, dancing, costumes and style in some very cool motors.

-Repco Beach Hop 20 was an early casualty of Covid-19 travel restrictions, as some participants and performers come from overseas, even bringing their cars with them!
-The festival was postponed until later in the year, November, which presents a big challenge for organisers.
-But we get the feeling that the show will go on, regardless.
+Repco Beach Hop was an early casualty of Covid-19 travel restrictions, as some participants and performers come from overseas, even bringing their cars with them!
+The festival was postponed a coupl of times until it finally kicked off in November 2022.
+This presented a big challenge for but the show was ready to go on just as soon as poeple could get there.
 We caught up with organiser Noddy Watts (yes it's a nickname and we're not sure if anyone remembers his real name, Graeme) by email while safely at home in our respective bubbles.

-What was the inspiration/motivation behind the Repco Beach Hop 20, and how has that changed (has it)?
+What was the inspiration/motivation behind the Repco Beach Hop, and how has that changed over the years (has it)?

 It's a pretty big team effort to organise we imagine.

 Our Beach Hop team is made up of a 7 person Committee and all do a brilliant job.
 Marie and I are the only 2 who've been onboard since the Festival started in 2001.
 We each have our areas that we look after and have the autonomy to make things happen in the best interests of the Festival.
 We also have our own teams made up of volunteers who donate their time for us all for a T shirt, cap and to be part of a wonderful event.
 It wouldn't happen without them.